 Met in San Francisco, Okyen was taken by her distant cousin, Susan Morita, to Boston, Massachusetts via a road trip across the country.
 Once in Boston, she met with the near-centennial aged legendary superhero, Major Invader.

-Reiken had contacted Major Invader and asked him to care for her and allow her the opportunity and freedom necessary to redeemed the Mori clan's name again. he cited their meeting during WWII and told the Major that he was the most brave and noble person he'd ever knowns next to Karate Kuni, and as such entrusted Okyen to his care and safety, as well as teach her the ways of the modern 'superhero'.
+Reiken had contacted Major Invader and asked him to care for her and allow her the opportunity and freedom necessary to redeemed the Mori clan's name again.
+He cited the Samurai Sentinel/Katana Kuni meeting during WWII and told the Major that he was considered 'the most brave and noble person ever known to me (Samurai Sentinel) next to Karate Kuni', and as such entrusted Okyen to his care and safety, as well as teach her the ways of the modern 'superhero'.

 The Major obviously agreed and took her in, giving her a new identity as 'Ishi Itagaki' and giving her a mask and costume with a simplified hero code-name - "American Samurai".